Farama-Foundation/Gymnasium/docs/environments/atari/berzerk.md

 ## Description

 You are stuck in a maze with evil robots.
 You must destroy them and avoid touching the walls of the maze, as this will kill you.
-You may be awarded extra lives after scoring a sufficient number of points, depending on the game mode.You may also be chased by an undefeatable enemy, Evil Otto, that you must avoid.
+You may be awarded extra lives after scoring a sufficient number of points, depending on the game mode.
+You may also be chased by an undefeatable enemy, Evil Otto, that you must avoid.
 Evil Otto does not appear in the default mode.

 For a more detailed documentation, see [the AtariAge page](https://atariage.com/manual_html_page.php?SoftwareID=866)